Roscoe Skies Observatory

 9 foot concrete slab with an isolated 16 inch pier.

-Telescope System
+Telescope Systems

-Takahashi TOA-130F f/5.3 with reducer, Bisque
+Takahashi TOA-130F f/5.7 with reducer, AstroTech

-Paramount MX.
+102 f/7.0, and Bisque Paramount MX.

 Optical Train

-Reducer with spacer rings resulting in a f/5.3 optical
+Reducer with spacer rings resulting in a f/5.7 optical

-and FW8-8300 filter wheel with Astrodon 5nm Ha,
+filter wheel with Astrodon 5nm Ha, OIII, SII and LRGB

 3 inch FeatherTouch Focuser with Starizona

-MicroTouch Remote Focusing System.
+MicroTouch Remote Focusing System and ZWO EAF

 Pier Design